Find Affordable College Courses

 Arkadelphia, AR

-Ouachita Baptist University landed the #7 spot in the 2023 rankings for the most popular bachelor’s degree design and applied arts programs.
-Located in the town of Arkadelphia, Ouachita Baptist is a private not-for-profit school with a small student population.
+With a ranking of #7, Ouachita Baptist University did quite well on this year’s most popular schools for design and applied arts students working on their bachelor’s degree.
+Located in the distant town of Arkadelphia, Ouachita Baptist is a private not-for-profit school with a small student population.

 Of the 12 students majoring in design at Ouachita Baptist, 8% are male and 92% are female.